telerik/fiddler-jam-docs/security.md

 - **Disable cache**&mdash;(Enabled by default) The option sets the `Cache-Control` and `Pragma` headers to a `no-cache` value on each network request.

-- **Clear cookies, cache and storage on start**&mdash;(Disabled by default) Clear cookies, cache, and storage of the starting page when the capturing is started.
+- **Clear cookies, cache, and storage on start**&mdash;(Disabled by default) Clear cookies, cache, and storage of the starting page when the capturing is started.

 >tip As per your requirements, always check if the **Capture screenshots** and **Capture video** options are enabled or disabled.
 When enabled, the options may expose sensitive data (if any) even if that data is masked in the captured HTTP sessions.